top of page

 Thursdays, October 2 & 16: 6-8 pm

 This all-ages class offers an engaging introduction into the art of ceramics.
 Participants will create a handbuilt miniature mug, ideal for honoring Día de los Muertos (November 1st-3rd), while gaining insight into the cultural significance of this meaningful holiday.
 Día de los Muertos is a time to honor ancestors by presenting foods and drinks they cherished.
 This class provides a unique opportunity to celebrate by crafting and glazing a personalized piece for your own offerings.
 An additional supply and firing fee of $10 is due to the instructor on the first night of class.
-This class will be available for registration soon!

 $55 CCC Members / $66 Non-Members